mamakssetaun/Singularity-TestnenBot/README.md

 If any error regarding SQL, try to delete `database.db` first

-Any eror during tx will be retried until it success
+Any eror during tx will be retried until it success, so ignore it

-Singularity Dashboard is have a huge delay, don't worry just run and forget it.
+Singularity Dashboard is have a huge delay, also for the rpc and contract so don't worry just run and forget it.

 ## CONTRIBUTE